-The Safety & Security Operations Center is open 24 hours a day, 365 days a year.
+The Safety & Security Office is open 24 hours a day, 365 days a year.
 Students who need help or have questions should call ext.
-1103 from a university phone or 401-598-1103 from a non-university phone.
+1103 from a university phone or 598-1103 from a non-university phone.

-In compliance with the Crime Awareness and Campus Security Act of 1990, Johnson & Wales University publishes an Annual Security Report, which discloses information about campus security policies and procedures, and statistics concerning reported crimes that occurred on campus, on public property close to campus, or on other property used or controlled by the university.
+In compliance with the Crime Awareness and Campus Security Act of 1990, Johnson & Wales University publishes an Annual Security Report, which discloses information about campus security policies and procedures, and statistics concerning reported crimes that occurred on campus, in or on a noncampus building or property, or on public property within or immediately adjacent to and accessible from campus.
 A copy of the report may be obtained from the Admissions Office or Campus Safety & Security Office.
-You may also visit www.jwu.edu/safetyPVD.aspx for a copy of the most recent report.
+You may also visit www.jwu.edu/pdf/safety_ri.pdf for a copy of the most recent report.